-Crown clades may be specified through three kinds of node-based definitions: standard, branch-modified (formerly called stem-modified; de Queiroz in Wyss & Meng, 1996) and apomorphy-modified (de Queiroz, unpublished), but we have used only the former two here.
-See PhyloCode Note 9.4.1 (or the Electronic supplement) for recommended wordings of these definitions.
-For total clades, a special kind of branch-based definition is recommended in the PhyloCode: "the total clade composed of the crown clade X and all extinct organisms or species that share a more recent common ancestor with X than with any other mutually exclusive (non-nested) crown clade."
-An abbreviated form of this definition, which we used in our Nomenclatural treatment, is "the total clade of X", where X is the name of a crown clade.
+For total clades, we have used a special kind of branch-based definition (PhyloCode Art.
+10.5): "the total clade composed of the crown clade X and all extinct organisms or species that share a more recent common ancestor with X than with any other mutually exclusive (non-nested) crown clade."
+An abbreviated form of this definition, which we used in our Nomenclatural Treatment, is "the total clade of X", where X is the name of a crown clade.
+In this definition, the specifiers are only indirectly identified; the internal specifier(s) are those of crown clade X, and the external specifiers are the internal specifiers of all other crown clades that lie outside of X(though in practice, one would only be concerned about the sister crown clade to X in the accepted phylogeny).

 Choice of definition type and specifiers. - The primary determinant of definition type is the author's conceptualization of the clade.
 If one wishes to name the clade originating with the origin of a particular feature, only an apomorphy-based definition will ensure that the clade will include all fossil organisms possessing this apomorphy that are discovered in the future and will exclude all fossil organisms that lack the apomorphy (Lee, 1999a).
-Similarly, naming a clade that originates at, or immediately above a node, requires a node-based or branch-based definition, respectively.
+Similarly, naming a clade that originates at or immediately above a node requires a node-based or branch-based definition, respectively.
+In the case of crown clades, the node-based definition may be standard (with all internal specifiers being extant), branch-modified or apomorphymodified.
+Which of these three definition types is most appropriate for a particular crown clade will depend on the degree of resolution of the ingroup and outgroup topology and whether the clade has a "good" synapomorphy (see Discussion: Choice of definition type for crown clades).

 If the name of the clade is converted from a preexisting genus name or is based on the name of a genus, the type of the genus under the ICBN must be an internal specifier (PhyloCode Art.
 11.7; e.g., the type species of Rosa or its type specimen must be an internal specifier for Rosidae).
 Beyond this one rule, the PhyloCode provides only a little guidance in selecting specifiers (Recommendations 11A-F; see Discussion: Specifiers).
 It has been suggested that specifiers should be well-known species that are easily available to researchers (Lee, 1999b; Sereno, 1999, 2005), and that species that are nested deeply within the clade of interest are preferable to those that are not (Lee, 1999b; Sereno, 1999, 2005).
-Use of the same specifiers for a series of nested clades or for a pair of sister clades contributes to the simplicity and immediate informativeness of a set of definitions (Lee, 1999b; Sereno, 1999, 2005).
+Use of the same specifiers for a series of nested clades (Lee, 1999b; "nested referencing," Sereno, 1999) or for a pair of sister clades ("node-stem triplets"; Sereno, 1999, 2005) contributes to the simplicity and immediate informativeness of a set of definitions.
 Finally, we suggest that it is desirable to choose specifiers from among the species that were used in the reference phylogeny.
-Doing so makes it easier for users of the definition to locate the clade on the reference phylogeny if the clade name is not labeled on the diagram, (which is often the case when one is formulating a phylogenetic definition based on a previously published phylogeny).
+Doing so makes it easier for users of the definition to locate the clade on the reference phylogeny if the clade name is not labeled on the diagram (which is often the case when a phylogenetic definition is formulated based on a previously published phylogeny).
 Except for the required use of the type as an internal specifier when the clade name is based on a genus name, all of the other considerations mentioned above are optional, and in some cases they conflict.
 We have attempted to select specifiers that satisfy as many of these criteria as possible.